mikwoe/LTX_server/sw/docu/installation_LTX_database.md

  4. Set Access Parameters in './sw/conf/config.inc.php' as in comments

- 5. Run './sw/setup_db.php'- This script can be run ONLY once and will install an Administrator This Script will ONLY run, if the database is COMPLETELY empty!
+ 5. Run './sw/setup.php'- This script can be run ONLY once and will install an Administrator This Script will ONLY run, if the database is COMPLETELY empty!
-... _Remark: By default: the Database's Username and Password will be used for ADMIN_
+	(optionally clear existing database w.g. with PHPAdmin) ... _Remark: By default: the Database's Username and Password will be used for ADMIN_

  6. Set your Server name and path in the 'sys_param.lxp' file on the device.

  7. Make a test transmition

+ 8. Peridocally (e.g. each day) call './sw/service/service.php' to clean up Database!

 ***